Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Common compulsions in real event OCD

-This is the most common compulsion for people with real event OCD.
-They will replay the event they are concerned about in their mind over and over until they feel like they’ve gained clarity and experienced relief.
-It’s usually only a matter of time before these obsessive thoughts return and the cycle begins again.
+• Mental review: This is the most common compulsion for people with real event OCD.
+Mental review consists of replaying an event you are concerned about in your mind over and over, until you feel like you’ve gained clarity.
+Unfortunately, any relief gained from compulsions is typically short-lived; it’s usually only a matter of time before obsessive thoughts return and the OCD cycle begins again.

 The best course of treatment for real event OCD, like all types of OCD, is exposure and response prevention (ERP) therapy.
-ERP is considered the gold standard for OCD treatment and has been supported by decades of rigorous scientific research.
+ERP is considered the most effective treatment for OCD and is supported by decades of rigorous scientific research.

-The idea behind ERP is that repeated exposure to obsessive thoughts, without engaging in compulsions, is the most effective way to treat OCD.
-When you continually perform compulsions, it only strengthens your need to use them.
-On the other hand, when you prevent yourself from engaging in your compulsions, you teach yourself a new way to respond and will very likely experience a noticeable reduction in your anxiety.
+The idea behind ERP is that repeated exposure to fears, without engaging in compulsions, is the most effective way to treat OCD.
+When you continually perform compulsions, it only strengthens your need for them.
+However, when you prevent yourself from engaging in your compulsions, you teach yourself a new way to respond—which can reduce feelings of anxiety

 Key takeaways